carloartieri/8bit_raspi_pixel_art_display/README.md

 ## Mounting the display

-To make the display presentable, I mounted the RGB LED matrix in a 5" x 5" (window), 1 3/4" deep 'shadow box' frame ([this one](http://www.michaels.com/s/MichaelsUS/studio-decor-mini-shadowbox-black-6x6in/10223092.html?productsource=PDPZ1) specifically).
+To make the display presentable, I mounted the RGB LED matrix in a 6" x 6" (5" X 5" internal), 1 3/4" deep 'shadow box' frame ([this one](http://www.michaels.com/s/MichaelsUS/studio-decor-mini-shadowbox-black-6x6in/10223092.html?productsource=PDPZ1) specifically).
 By cutting [black foamboard](http://www.michaels.com/elmers-black-foam-boards-16x20/10308906.html) with an X-acto knife and gluing everything with super-glue, I was able to center the matrix in the frame while leaving just enough space to place the Raspberry Pi behind it (it's a bit tight, but it works).
 All that was left to do was cut a small hole out of the back of the frame so that the power cable could pass through:

 ![Mounting 1](images/mounting1.jpg)
 ![Mounting 2](images/mounting2.jpg)